jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

-This readme was last updated by Lisa McAulay on 2021-11-18.
+This readme was last updated by Lisa McAulay on 2021-11-19.

 The LA Times Collection is being migrated by Lisa McAulay with assistance from Geno Sanchez.
-All csvs now contain the correct values for collection and repository names and have the right CC license.
-All CSVs are festerized with the correct values and have been loaded to both stage and prod.
-Now the task comes of creating a new batch load of newly described content to publish under the "OpenUCLA" collection.
-First step is to create a new CSV containing LA Times items with status = pending.
+The first major ingest of this collection was performed between December 2019 and April 2020.
+From February 2021 to November 2021, we worked on re-festerizing and re-ingesting the full collection in order to correct the following values: collection name, non compliant date.normalized values, repository name, license, and festerizing.
+That process is now complete.
+Now the process begins of loading the "pending" items as completed and including them as members of both OpenUCLA and LA Times since we want to take credit for work done to describe LA Times photos during the OpenUCLA project period.

+To do (written 2021-11-18):
+1. accidentally deleted latimes2-9.csv, so I need to restore from git.
+2. may need to request a custom export to capture all pendings Custom export would be export where collection = la times and status = completed or pending and edit date = Entered APPS team ticket.
+It won't be looked at until after Thanksgiving, though, so I will proceed with some testing in the meantime.

+1 -- tested latimes_edits_2021_11_19.csv -- this was an item that had been edited in DLCS since the CSVs were created.
+Lisa replicated the edits from the DLCS staff screen into the CSV and loaded the 1 row CSV into stage and production 11/19/21

+2 -- loading latimes_pending_batch1.csv to californica-stage 11/19/21

 Process:
 - festerize on local computer